 If we cannot contact a parent/guardian, or the situation warrants, we will do one of the following:

-- Call 911. - Have the child taken to a hospital or doctor's office in the care of the Director/acting Director.
+- Call 911. - Have the child taken to a hospital or doctor's office in the care of the Site Director/Acting Site Director.

 Health Policy